 First, create a new document (Cmd+N) giving yourself enough space for your typography.
 Select the rectangle tool (M) and draw in a black background.
 The Fill and Stroke tool can be found top right of the interface.
 Select the Artistic Text tool (T) and set your copy.
-Type a decent Slab sans serif and script font to get the 80's feel.
+Type a decent slab sans serif (opens in new tab) and script font to get the 80s feel (check out our best free fonts for designers (opens in new tab) post for inspiration).

-To get this 80's look, the majority of the design is put together with gradients.
-In this case, I've used for: one for the sky, one for the horizon, one for the outline, and one for the neon copy.
+To get this 80s look, the majority of the design is put together with gradients.
+In this case, I've used: one for the sky, one for the horizon, one for the outline, and one for the neon copy.
 To create gradients in Designer, it's easy.
 Simply select your object and click the Fill tool, and a window will appear below, then select the Gradient tab.
 To add more colours to your gradient just double click along the gradient line.

 For the horizon, select the Pen tool (p) and draw a ragged line across the middle of the text.
 Create a shape that fills the bottom half of the type, then add your purple gradient.
 Next, simply cut (Cmd+X), make sure your Text has been selected, then paste inside (Cmd+Alt+V).
 If you need to move this shape inside the type, click the arrow next to the layer in the layer window, and the shape to select and move should open below.